Applications from Jan 16 to Oct 31 for 2nd stage of public transport vouchers worth $30

 To help households cope with the 2.9 per cent fare increase from December 2022, a total of 600,000 vouchers worth $30 have been made available to resident households with monthly household income per person of not more than $1,600.

-The first stage of voucher disbursement to households that received a voucher during the 2021 exercise and continue to meet the income eligibility criteria was completed in December 2022.
-The 240,000 households got notification letters on their vouchers via post.
+A number of these 600,000 vouchers were already given out in the first stage of disbursement – which was for households who received a voucher during the 2021 Public Transport Voucher exercise and continued to meet the income eligibility criteria for the 2022 exercise.
+This first stage was completed in December 2022, with 240,000 households receiving notification letters about their vouchers by post.

-Households who have received a notification letter can follow the instructions to redeem their voucher at any TransitLink Kiosks, Top-Up Kiosks, Assisted Service Kiosks, TransitLink Ticket Offices or Concession Card Replacement Offices.
+Households who have received a notification letter can follow the instructions to redeem their voucher at any TransitLink kiosk, including Top-Up kiosks and Assisted Service kiosks, as well as TransitLink ticket offices or Concession Card Replacement Offices.

 All vouchers must be redeemed by March 31, 2024.
 Residents may approach their local community clubs if they have any queries.